crimclark/drift_fm/README.md

 ### Major Hurdles

-**My main issues were organizational, e.g. determing the best components to store state and methods in order to update the DOM, perform crud operations and update the instrument settings.**
+**My main issues were organizational, e.g. determining the best components to store state and methods in order to update the DOM, perform crud operations and update the instrument settings.**

 ### Routes